 Gerrit tutorial.
 This tutorial explains the usage of the Gerrit code review system.
 It describes the setup of Eclipse (with EGit) as well as the command line setup.
 Contributing to an Eclipse.org project via Gerrit is also described.

 During a code review process a proposed change is reviewed by other developers.
-Every contributer can suggest changes and update the suggested changes.
-Once the change is accepted by all relevant parties, it is applied to the code base.
+Every contributor can suggest changes and update the suggested changes.
+Once the change is accepted by a committer, it is merged into the code base.

 For an efficient process it is important that the code review is conducted in a supportive environment where constructive feedback is given to enhance the change.

 While a code review process can be implemented without any tool support, it is typically more efficient if a structured code review system is used.
 Gerrit is a code review system developed for the Git version control system.

 It is also common practice to do an automated test build of the proposed merge using continuous integration tools like Jenkins or Hudson to check for compile time errors and to run a test suite.

 In general a structured code review process has the following advantages:

 Build problems are detected immediately by automatic test builds.

 Logical flaws can be spotted by the human reviewer before any code is merged.